M8ZOPPP/M8ZOPPP/cozypolls/README.md

 # Cozypolls

-This is a minimal Next.js implementation of the "Cozypolls" futuristic GenZ mobile polling app interface.
-It demonstrates the design using Apple's UI philosophy with light and dark themes.
+This project contains a small Next.js prototype for **Cozypolls**, a GenZ styled polling interface inspired by Apple's design language.
+The demo includes light and dark themes, a swipeable poll feed and a radial floating action button.

 ## Getting Started